 EDO NSW provides free initial legal advice on planning and environmental law matters.

-EDO NSW deals with around 1,200 telephone inquiries every year, with about 65% coming from rural and regional NSW.
-Callers requesting advice are referred to EDO NSW from a wide range of sources, including other community legal centres, Courts, conservation groups, members of Parliament and Government agencies.
+We deal with around 1200 telephone inquiries every year, with about 65% coming from rural and regional NSW.
+Callers are referred to us from a wide range of sources, including other community legal centres, courts, conservation groups, members of Parliament and Government agencies.

 EDO NSW cannot advise more than one client on the same issue, so if you are part of a community group, you will need to elect a representative to seek and receive advice on behalf of the group.

 Advice can generally only be provided to the person it relates to.
-If you are seeking advice on behalf of someone else, we will need their written permission before doing so.
+If you are seeking advice on behalf of someone else, we will need their written permission before providing it.

 Before calling us